In the Name of the Father (2006 film)

 In the Name of the Father (به نام پدر) is a 2006 film by the Iranian director Ebrahim Hatamikia.
 Hatamikia also wrote the script for the film, which was lensed by Hassan Karimi.
 Parviz Parastui, Mahtab Nasirpour, Golshifteh Farahani starred in the principal roles.

 The film won the Crystal Simorgh for best film at the Fajr Film Festival.
-Parastui and Nasirpour also won prizes for best actor and best actress respectively.
+Parastui and Nasirpour also won the best actor and best actress awards, respectively.